 RICO Attorney – Could You Use One?

 RICO attorney, it’s a profession that seems to be especially relevant in today’s politically-charged atmosphere.
 It seems that nowadays you cannot even turn on the television without hearing at least one story of a person in power using his or her authority for either money-laundering schemes or bribing or blackmailing other people or other similarly illegal activities.
 These are all examples of racketeering activity, which is what these attorneys focus on.
+If you are looking for a professional attorney visit https://www.mikeglaw.com/domestic-violence/.
 Specifically, RICO stands for the Racketeer Influenced and Corrupt Organizations Act.
 It was passed in 1970 by congress in order to be able to lawfully charge the Mafia and other organized crime groups.

 Several crimes constitute a racketeering violation.
 These include violations of state statutes against gambling, kidnapping, arson, murder, etc. Other examples of racketeering activity include bribery, embezzlement, theft, fraud, drug trafficking, money laundering, and any terrorist activity.
 In general terms, racketeering is the operation of an illegal business, in which organized crime is usually involved.
 In order to be charged under the act, one must have established against him- or herself a pattern of racketeering activity.
 This means that the person targeted must have committed at least two racketeering violations before charges can be brought against him or her, in which case RICO attorney would be hired.